Skip to content

 A simple technique to start with is diaphragmatic, or belly, breathing.
 Lie down comfortably, place one hand on your chest and the other on your belly.
 As you inhale slowly through your nose, focus on letting your belly rise.
 As you exhale slowly, let your belly fall.
 This simple practice, done for just a few minutes each day, can help regulate your nervous system and bring a sense of calm.

-Build Your Exercise Tolerance Safely
+How to Safely Build Your Exercise Tolerance

 Pacing is everything.
 With dysautonomia, jumping into a new exercise routine too quickly can lead to setbacks.
 The best strategy is to start low and go slow.
 Begin with just five or ten minutes of activity and see how you feel.
 If that goes well, you can gradually add a minute or two to your sessions each week.